vercel/next.js/docs/basic-features/image-optimization.md

 ### Loaders

 Note that in the example above, a relative URL (`"/me.png"`) is provided for a remote image.
 This is possible because of the `next/image` [loader](/docs/api-reference/next/image.md#loader) architecture.

-A loader is a function that takes the information you provide to the image component properties, and generates the URLs needed to serve optimized images.
+A loader is a function that generates the URLs for your image.
+It appends a root domain to your provided `src`, and generates multiple URLs to request the image at different sizes.
+These multiple URLs are used in the automatic [srcset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset) generation, so that visitors to your site will be served an image that is the right size for their viewport.

 The default loader for all new applications integrates with the Next.js Image Optimizer, which optimizes images from anywhere on the web, and then serves them directly from the Next.js web server.
 If you'd like to serve your images directly from a CDN or image server, you can use one of the [built-in loaders](/docs/api-reference/next/image.md#built-in-loaders) or write your own with just a few lines of JavaScript.